Femina Miss Manipur

 Femina Miss Manipur Queen or Miss India Manipur Queen is an annual beauty pageant that selects representatives from Manipur to compete in Miss India, and then to Miss World, one of the Big Four international beauty pageants.
 The event is organised by "Robert Naorem Studio and Academy", under the guidance of Robert Naorem.
 It is one of the most watched beauty pageants in North East India.
 It co-exists with Miss Manipur, Miss Kangleipak and Miss Meetei Chanu.

+The reigning Femina Miss Manipur (Femina Miss India Manipur) titleholder is Thounaojam Strela Luwang of Imphal who was crowned by the outgoing titleholder Angobi Chanu Loukrakpam in Imphal.

 History

 The Femina Miss Manipur event was first organised with the initiative of Robert Naorem Studio and Academy by Robert Naorem in 2017.
 It is to select representatives from Manipur to compete in Femina Miss India.
 Kanchan Soibam became the first to represent Manipur in the Miss India event.
 The general Miss Manipur contest is different from Femina Miss Manipur Queen and it has no access to Miss India event.
 Femina Miss Manipur is the only event in Manipur, that has connection with the national level pageant.